veeso/tui-realm/docs/en/get-started.md

 We're finally ready to set up a realm tui-realm application.
 In this example we're going to start with simple very simple.
 The application we're going to implement is really simple, we've got two **counters**, one will track when an alphabetic character is pressed by the user and the other when a digit is pressed by the user.
 Both of them will track events, only when active.
 The active component will switch between the two counters pressing `<TAB>`, while pressing `<ESC>` the application will terminate.

 > ❗ Want to see something more complex?
-Check out my [tui-realm crash course](FIXME: link)
+Check out [tuifeed](https://github.com/veeso/tuifeed)

 ### Let's implement the Counter